Allegra Coleman

 Allegra Coleman was a fictional celebrity invented by writer Martha Sherrill for the purposes of a hoax magazine article.
-Then model (later actress) Ali Larter portrayed the imaginary actress in Sherrill's feature, "Dream Girl," which appeared in Esquire (November 1996).
+Ali Larter (then a model; later an actress) portrayed the imaginary actress in Sherrill's feature, "Dream Girl," which appeared in Esquire (November 1996).

 History

 In a parody of celebrity profiles, the article described Coleman's role in an upcoming movie with Woody Allen, her tempestuous relationship with David Schwimmer (including a scandal involving nude photographs taken by paparazzi), and her friendship with Deepak Chopra.
-She is said to be 22 years old, the daughter of "pop-art photographer Max A.F.
-Coleman" and "actress Kay Garland, who played the spoiled daughter in Mildred Pierce", both fictitious.
-Her father left his marriage and family in 1981, and her mother abandoned the family in 1985, leaving Allegra, then 11, to raise her siblings with assistance from relatives and friends.
-Coleman was married briefly at 17 to "Mike Mumy", the (fictitious) brother of actor Billy Mumy.
+She is said to be 22 years old, and to be the "part Cherokee, part Czech" daughter of "pop-art photographer Max A.F.
+Coleman" and "actress Kay Garland, who played the spoiled daughter in Mildred Pierce", both also fictitious.
+The Colemans were supposedly "a legendary family of circus performers and poets" who were "always broke and often drunk", and Allegra had "lived in five countries" before she was nine.
+Her father left his marriage and family in 1981 (he is said to have "disappeared into the downtown New York drag queen scene"), and her mother abandoned the family (to become a "Tibetan Buddhist nun") in 1985, leaving Allegra, then 11, in a small yellow stucco house in Riverside, California to raise her siblings with assistance from relatives and friends.
+Coleman was married briefly at 17 to "Mike Mumy", the (fictitious) brother of actor Billy Mumy; only five years later, Allegra has "no idea" where Mike Mumy may have gotten to.